-Fri., Jan.
-25 Discovery Tower | Pipeline Road
+Wed., Jan.
+20 Discovery Tower | Pipeline Road

-Today we return to nearby Pipeline Road, but this time we go very early to go up the Discovery Tower for a special sunrise-viewing of birds high in the canopy.
-The views are incredible, and of note are parrots, macaws, raptors, and other species flying by as they leave their night roosts.
-Hummingbirds are busy in the canopy flowers, and we may find elusive puffbirds, tanagers, and more.
+Today we return to nearby Pipeline Road, but this time we go very early to ascend the Discovery Tower for a special sunrise-viewing of birds high in the canopy.
+The views are incredible, and of note are parrots, raptors, and other species flying by as they leave their night roosts.
+Hummingbirds are busy in the canopy flowers, and we may find elusive puffbirds, woodpeckers, tanagers, and, with luck, the dazzling Blue Cotinga.

 We come back to the Discovery Center display area for coffee and a chance to watch the hummingbird feeders.
 One year we found Night Monkeys peering out of their roost tree here, such a delight!
-We can walk another trail or part of the road after our coffee; the Pipeline area is so rich there are always new species to observe.
-Blacktailed Trogon can be seen here, as well as the secretive Streak-chested Antpitta and Black-faced Antthrush, the Bright-rumped Attila, Red-capped Manakin, and Northern Schiffornis.
+We can walk another trail or part of the road after our coffee; the Pipeline area is so rich that there are always new species to observe.
+Black-tailed Trogon can be seen here, as well as the secretive Streak-chested Antpitta, Black-faced Antthrush, noisy Bright-rumped Attila, Red-capped Manakin, and Northern Schiffornis.
 We don't want to miss any of them!